NadeemAnvaritafti/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-- Semantic html is the process of providing meaning to your content.
+It makes your website more readable and organized.
+Some semantic tags include: ```<header>, <footer>, <body>, <p>, <section>, <nav>, <h1>```

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-- Display: inline only takes up as much space as the element requires whereas Display: block takes up the entire width of the screen.
+-- Display: inline does not respect the top/bottom margin whereas Display: block does.

 3. What are the 4 areas of the box model?

+-- Content, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-- Cross Axis

 5. Explain why git is valuable to a team of developers.

+-- Git is valuable to a team of developers because it allows each team member to work on a project simultaneously, make updates/changes and upload those changes remotely.
+Multiple versions of one project can be saved denoting what changes have been made in each.
+If a major mistake was made, the team can simply revert to a former version of the project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.